Soos99/UR-Drive/README.md

-# UR Drive
+# Local Drive

-A local drive for UR students to store study resources in the university
+A local drive for students to store study resources in the university

 ## Supported features